Learn Why

 Written by: Mrs. Komaki

-I have been teaching the Language Arts program at Guide Academy for six years, enjoying the total atmosphere of students, staff, and parents.
-Guide Academy is committed to the total child; academically, spiritually and mentally.
+I have been teaching the Language Arts program at Guide Academy for six years, enjoying the atmosphere of students, staff, and parents.
+Guide Academy is committed to the total child academically, spiritually, and mentally.

-As a Language Arts teacher, I focus importance on all aspects of the program including Reading, Vocabulary, Spelling, and Writing.
+As a Language Arts teacher, I place importance on all aspects of the program, including Reading, Vocabulary, Spelling, and Writing.
 However, writing is always a challenging area to teach.
-In part, the students are wondering why it is they have to write something, especially if you have had a recent discussion on the subject, and who, besides the teacher, will be reading their paper.
-The fact is that it takes time for students to realize they do not need an audience in order for their work to be important.
+Often, students wonder why they must write something, especially if we have just had a discussion on the subject, and who besides the teacher will ever read their work.
+The truth is, it takes time for students to realize they do not need an outside audience for their work to be important.

-Language Arts is a subject that students will use every day of their lives, and Writing will play an important part in these daily activities.
-Whether it is composing an essay, completing a research project, taking a test, or simply writing a message on a card to a special someone, all the components of the Language Arts program will be put to use.
-And my hope is that they will remember a special class in Language Arts at Guide Academy.
+Language Arts is a subject students will use every day of their lives, and writing will always play an important role.
+Whether composing an essay, completing a research project, taking a test, or simply writing a note on a card for a loved one, all components of Language Arts come into play.
+My hope is that students will one day look back and remember a special Language Arts class at Guide Academy.